dwyl/process-handbook/personas/README.md

 A persona should include:

 + **Name, Category & Photo** — names that are an alliteration with the group that they represent are useful e.g. "Sophie, the Student".
 Accompany this with a photo or illustration of them.
 + **Age** (_don't be afraid to be specific_)
 + **Job Title & Organisation/Company** (_where applicable_)
 if the person is not employed, e.g. "Full Time Dad" or "Keen Gardener", that's fine too.
 Just try and be specific about their main "activity".
 + **Background** - the persona represents
 a type of person using the product, think about what core background characteristics or attributes might be typical for this kind of person.
 You may be able to recognise these types from UX research interviews you've conducted.
 + **Motivation** - **Why** do they need your product?
   What problem(s) can your product solve for them?
   Why would using your product benefit them?
 + **Pain points** - What do they struggle with at the moment in the domain of your product?
 What problems could you solve for them (even if it's not currently being addressed by the product)?
 Is there anything that might put them _off_ of using your product?

 Once you've created your cards you should print them and display them on the wall near your team.
 <!-- TODO: show printed personas on wall @dwyl/home -->
 This means the team has easy access to remind themselves of them.
-We like to refer to the personas in our standups, while writing stores and during sprint planning.
+We like to refer to the personas in our standups, while writing stories and during sprint planning.
 This is a great way of giving specific context for the purpose behind a particular feature.

 Personas are also beneficial
 for introducing new team members or stakeholders.

-Personas can be tailored to the unique needs and goals of your project according to what you see relevant.
+Personas can be tailored to the unique needs and goals of your project according to what you consider relevant.
 For example you might want to use a _quantifiable_ pain points scale: